aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ### How to Format Number Value of Axis

-` `The following code example demonstrates how to change the format of numbers on the value axis.
+` `The following code example shows how to change the format of numbers on the value axis.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-SetNumberFormatForAxis.cs" >}}